 Evaluations and Adjourn

 Jed M. Nosal, Program Co-Chair, is a partner at Brown Rudnick.
 He serves as Co-Practice Leader of the firm's Energy, Utilities and Environmental Group and the Government Law and Strategies Group.

 Evan C. Reese III, Program Co-Chair is a partner at Day Pitney.
 His energy and natural resources law practice has a special emphasis on the development of power markets, open-access transmission rules, and national reliability standards.

-Robert C. Grace is Managing Director & President of Sustainable Energy Advantage, LLC.
+Robert C. Grace is Managing Director & President of Sustainable Energy Advantage.
 He is a leader and innovator in technical and policy analysis of renewable energy markets.

-Lawrence H. Lessard, PG, AI, CGD, is Director at Achieve Renewable Energy LLC.
+Lawrence H. Lessard, PG, AI, CGD, is Director at Achieve Renewable Energy.
 It provides geothermal, solar-electric, solar-thermal and wind energy alternatives to a wide variety of clients.
 He also is president of Lessard Environmental, Inc., which provides environmental site assessment and remediation services.

 Herb Rakebrand is a Principal at CRA International where he specializes in natural gas markets.
 His expertise is in strategic planning, market analysis, M&A, and expert testimony.

 Jared P. Ross is a partner at Day Pitney.
 He represents a broad spectrum of lenders, landowners, developers and equity participants in the area of renewable energy development.

 Jennifer Simon Lento is General Counsel, Corporate Secretary, and Chief Compliance Officer at Vineyard Wind.
 Prior to joining Vineyard Wind, she was counsel for a private equity fund focused on commercial scale distributed solar energy projects.